konsumer/vite-bootstrap/README.md

 # edit App.scss to use `./variables` instead of `bootstrap/scss/variables`
 ```

-After this, you can override any bootstrap scss locally (liek I did with variables) or just comment it out, if you don't need it.
+After this, you can override any bootstrap scss locally (like I did with `variables`) or just comment it out, if you don't need it.